insightcrunch/insightcrunch/_posts/2010-09-20-tcs-ilp-ahmadabad.md

 Emotionally intense and genuinely affecting for most trainees.
 The dispersal of a community that has formed across months of shared experience produces real emotion that most trainees do not anticipate with full understanding until they are in it.
 Being present for it rather than managing it is the appropriate response.

 **Q21: Is the Diu-Somnath-Gir trip feasible during ILP breaks?**
 Yes, during multi-day breaks.
-The trip is approximately five hundred kilometres from Ahmedabad and is best managed across three to four days.
+The trip is approximately five hundred kilometres from Ahmadabad and is best managed across three to four days.
 Booking in advance (particularly for Gir safari permits) is essential as demand is high.

 **Q22: How many phases does TCS ILP typically have?**
 Most ILP streams are a single continuous phase.
 Some technical streams have a two-phase structure with different batch composition in each phase.
 The specific structure for your batch is communicated in joining documentation and confirmed at orientation.